Deliverables

 The window between analysis and delivery

-Anton Rose said that, and he was describing what happens when the gap between analysis and delivery stretches from days into weeks.
+Audits become a never-ending thing when the gap between analysis and delivery stretches from days into weeks.
 Running these audits manually takes 40+ hours per client.
 The gap between a 40-hour manual audit and a 15-hour platform-assisted one doesn't live primarily in the analysis.
 It lives in the assembly, the formatting, the report generation.
-The steps that happen after the thinking is done.
+The steps that happen after the thinking is done, and the steps that get stuck because only the lead consultant can finish them.

 What fast delivery signals to the client